samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      # execute main.py file at runtime using the arguments passed to the container via command line
      exec python /opt/app/main.py $@
      ```
+3. Build the container image
+     * command: `singularity build --fakeroot adv-tut.sif buildfile-prod`

+### 2.4: Build the docking container
+1. Build the container image
+     * command: `singularity build --fakeroot adv-tut.sif buildfile-prod`

+## Section 3: Test/Run your container
+In this section, we will use the wrapper ever_given to run the docking container. ever_given mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the SAMPL challenges website. ever_given also abstracts away volume mounting to link your local directory with a directory inside the container, making it easier to quickly test your container.
+For more information on how to use ever_given please see ever_givenUsage.md.

+1. Change directories into "tutorials" one directory above:
+     * command: `cd ..`